 11. Take holiday photos

-Vacation typically happens during holidays, which is why you need to create festive photos that will entice them to check out your vacation rental.
+Vacation typically happens during holidays, which is why you need to get your vacation rental ready for holidays and create festive photos that will entice them to check out your vacation rental.
 The Christmas season is all about cherry décor, a Christmas tree, and some gifts to brighten the ambiance.
-If it’s Valentine’s day, accentuating the space with anything red and some beautiful flowers can make the scene more romantic and alluring.
+If it’s Valentine’s Day, accentuating the space with anything red and some beautiful flowers can make the scene more romantic and alluring.

 Be creative!
 You can also do photoshoots based on the ever-changing seasons.
 There’s no limit to the color schemes you can do: for example, an outdoor barbecue and other amenities set on a sunny backdrop in the backyard perfectly captures summer.
 For spring, highlighting the full bloom of flowers and using cheery colors can make viewers long for a walk on their favorite gardens near your vacation rental.

 12. Edit the snaps

 When you’re satisfied with all the photos you’ve taken and sorted out the pictures that best capture your vacation rental, it’s now time to edit each one to enhance it further.
 You don’t need to be a Photoshop pro to achieve it; just ensure that every photo is consistent and looks natural.
 Some of the tweaks you can do include tuning the brightness or reducing shadows.
 You can opt for the auto-enhancing function so that you don’t go overboard with the editing.